 7 ways to improve CAC

-With your blueprint in hand, you know the marketing and sales tactics that are working, cost-effective, underperforming, or bleeding marketing costs.
+With your blueprint in hand, you know which marketing and sales tactics are working, cost-effective, underperforming, or bleeding marketing costs.

 Look at these seven optimization areas to lower CAC: